OpenIndiana/oi-docs/docs/handbook/systems-administration.md

 #### Configuring sudo

-To enable a user the ability to use `sudo`, `/etc/sudoers` must be edited.
+To enable a user the ability to use sudo, `/etc/sudoers` must be edited.
 It can be configured such that a user is privilaged to use one, several or all superuser commands.
-Syntax errors to this file can cause sever havoc to the system.
+Syntax errors to this file can cause severe havoc to the system.
 To this end this file should ideally be edited using `visudo`.
-This performs various syntax checks. sudoers(1) provides details on the precise means to appropriately add a user to use sudo.
+This performs various syntax checks. `sudoers`(4) provides details on the precise means to appropriately add a user to use sudo.

+visudo will invoke the editor defined in the system environment variable EDITOR, and defaults to vi.
+If you'd prefer to use another editor, for example emacs, call visudo as follows: `EDITOR=emacs visudo`

 More flexible, however, is assigning one or several commands to a number of users.
 Users can then be added to this group.
 The syntax of entries in